Bell Plesset Effects on Rayleigh Taylor Instability of Three Dimensional Spherical Geometry

+Additionally, we perform a simulation with twin bubbles initialized using identical profiles but with centers in close proximity, oriented along the directions $(\pm 5/13,\,0,\,12/13)$, to investigate how neighboring bubbles interact.
+Figure~\ref{fig:surface_bubble_twins_details}(a) and Figure~\ref{fig:spectrum_bubble_twins} show the evolved interface and spectrum, respectively.
+Although the second-order amplitudes are comparable to those of the three cases discussed above, the evolved bubbles are noticeably smaller.
+At first order, all bubbles should grow independently and reach roughly the same size, so this difference must arise from higher-order effects.
+To clarify this, Figure~\ref{fig:surface_bubble_twins_details}(b) isolates the second-order contribution to the interface by excluding the first-order amplitudes.
+Rather than amplifying the first-order growth, the second-order amplitudes partially cancel one another, slightly shrinking the bubbles.
+This suggests that two closely spaced bubbles interact at second order in a manner that suppresses the overall perturbation growth, rather than promoting coalescence.

-To better quantify the instability's growth, we track two metrics: the bubble's peak height ($\eta_{\text{peak}}$ at the pole) and its radius $R_b$.
+Finally, to better quantify the instability growth, we track two metrics for the single bubble at the north pole: its peak height ($\eta_{\text{peak}}$ at north pole) and radius $R_b$.
 We define the boundary of the bubble as the area where the perturbation amplitude falls to 1/10 of its peak value, the radius is then the distance between the peak and the boundary.
 Figure~\ref{fig:bubble_growth} plots the evolution of these two quantities.
 The bubble height grows in a manner qualitatively similar to the first order amplitudes, which is expected as the perturbation growth is dominated by first order.
 Concurrently, the bubble radius $R_b$ slowly decreases.
 This combined behavior with increasing height and decreasing radius indicates that the bubble sharpens as the evolution progresses.